What would happen if nuclear war actually broke out? What would that look like?

-Another major source for my burgeoning passion in film was, of course, the television.
+Another major source for my burgeoning passion for film was, of course, television.
 Whilst I couldn’t get in to see the X certificate films at my local cinemas, there were no restrictions to me seeing any of the films shown on TV, whether they were intended for children or not.
 Hooray for lax parenting!

 I also remember similarly huge ratings for the first time Superman: The Movie was shown on UK TV.
 This was also a pivotal event for not just myself but for most of the population.

-Thankfully when I was growing up my father didn’t believe the theory that children watching late night movies that might be violent or disturbing in some way could negatively affect a child and so I was allowed to stay up late and watch the likes of Carrie, The Omen and Dirty Harry when they were shown.
-I realised that most of my school friends didn’t have parents who were this liberal or maybe just didn’t give a shit as I’d say to them ‘Did you see (insert name of some film usually with an X certificate) last night?!’ to be met with blank stares or a slow, jealous shake of the head.
+Thankfully when I was growing up my father didn’t believe the theory that children watching late-night movies that might be violent or disturbing in some way could negatively affect a child and so I was allowed to stay up late and watch the likes of Carrie, The Omen and Dirty Harry when they were shown.
+I realised that most of my school friends didn’t have parents who were this liberal or maybe just didn’t give a shit as I’d say to my mates ‘Did you see (insert name of some film usually with an X certificate) last night?!’ to be met with blank stares or a slow, jealous shake of the head.

 Not everything that influenced me in those days was film based but still fed into my love of cult cinema and all things fucked up.
 I was and still am an avid reader.
 Sometimes I sped through books so fast that my father used to take me to the library more than once a day (really!).
-It was here that I came across a book that was perfect for a young freak with a taste for the macabre.
+It was here that I came across a book that was perfect for a young weirdo with a taste for the macabre.

 Usborne’s Guide to the Supernatural World was a compendium made up of three earlier titles (Vampires, Werewolves and Demons, Haunted Houses, Ghosts and Spectres and Mysterious Powers and Strange Forces) and was pretty much a bible for me from that moment on.
-It’s one of my favourite books and I still dip into it for pleasure and for life-affirmation purposes.
+It’s one of my favourite books and I still dip into it for pleasure and life-affirmation purposes.

 My knowledge of everything supernatural was expanded immeasurably with this tome as my eyes pored over the gaudy illustrations whilst taking in every detail of the text.

 Because of the Ripper life had to be changed massively.
 There was an unofficial curfew for women and a feeling of omnipresent dread in the air until his capture.
-When I grew older and started going out as a teenager I’d always accompany female friends home and make sure they were inside and safe until I left.
+When I grew older and started going out as a teenager I’d always accompany female friends home and make sure they were inside and safe before I left.
 I never thought why I did this until much later- it had been because I has grown up in the era of the Ripper.
 It’s strange how life comes full circle.
 I’m now writing this in Chapeltown in my flat.
 This area of Leeds was a major hunting ground for Sutcliffe.
 The murder scenes for at least 4 of his victims are within walking distance of here.

 This PIF scared the shit out of me and reminded me of another childhood source of sleepless nights, a paperback of The Lord of the Rings that was knocking around our house resplendent with becloaked soldiers riding nightmarish horses each with glowing red eyes.